DeVinci-FabLab/documentation/site/docs/it_courses/csharp-docs.md

     /// <summary>
     /// Returns a string that represents the current object.
     /// </summary>
+    /// <returns>A string that represents the current object.</returns>
     public override string ToString()
     {
         return $"({x}, {y})";